anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - The BootstrapTokens feature should delete the token secret when the secret has expired.

-Instrumentation special interest group :cite:p:`k8s-api-sig-instrumentation`
+Instrumentation Special Interest Group :cite:p:`k8s-api-sig-instrumentation`
 ----------------------------------------------------------------------------

-.. list-table:: Instrumentation special interest group
+.. list-table:: Instrumentation Special Interest Group
    :widths: 30 10 60
    :header-rows: 1